ietf-rats-wg/draft-ietf-rats-uccs/draft-ietf-rats-uccs.md

       value that has been assigned for CPA601 and remove this note.

 In {{fig-claims-set}},
-this specification shows how to use CDDL for defining the CWT Claims Set defined in {{-cwt}}.
+this CDDL model shows how to use CDDL for defining the CWT Claims Set defined in {{-cwt}}.
 Note that these CDDL rules
-have been built such that they also can describe {{-jwt}} Claims sets by disabling feature "cbor" and enabling feature "json", but this flexibility is not the subject of the present specification.
+have been built such that they also can describe {{-jwt}} Claims sets by disabling feature "cbor" and enabling feature "json", but this flexibility is not the subject of the present document.

 ~~~ cddl
 UCCS-Untagged = Claims-Set